spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 # {{ title }}

 Deck Four is a double ring.
 The tourist shops of the outer ring Promenade have all been closed by active combat between factions in the food courts.
-The inner ring is divided into two areas: Broadcast and Command.
+The inner ring is divided into two sections: Broadcast and Command.
 The Director has converted Broadcasting from a facility focused on creating historical documentaries to reality programming around the ongoing mutiny and the daily gladiatorial combat.
 Command is a ghost town, most operations having been automated by the Station AI and the crew drafted into the fighting elsewhere on the station.

 <figure>
   <a href="/images/history-channel/deck-04-labels@2490.webp">